Our Team

 Ms. Maggie Ma

-Program Administrator, UBC Program Office for Laboratory Quality Management
+Program Coordinator, UBC Program Office for Laboratory Quality Management

 Mrs. Veronica Restelli